 5Clinic of General Surgery, Ankara Umut Hospital Ankara, Turkey

-Surrenal masses can be encountered with many different clinical manifestations and a diverse spectrum of etiologies in clinical practice.
+Adrenal masses can be encountered with many different clinical manifestations and a diverse spectrum of etiologies in clinical practice.
 Recent advances in imaging and laboratory studies as well as their increasingly widespread use and easy accessibility have currently made it possible to diagnose a greater number of surrenal masses than ever.
 The basic approach principles vary for incidentally detected masses, benign/malignant masses, and hormonoactive masses.
 Lymphangiomas are benign congenital malformations of lymphatic channels that primarily affect the neck and head region.
-They are typically found in children younger than 2 years of age, they are uncommon in adults, and they rarely involve surrenal glands.
-In this paper, we present a woman with a hormonally inactive right giant surrenal mass showing recent rapid growth, which was diagnosed to be a lymphangioma with an atypical localization in the histopathological examination.
-The patient was operated with right surrenalectomy and total mass excision via laparoscopic lateral transperitoneal approach.
+They typically affect children younger than 2 years of age, they are uncommon in adults and they rarely involve surrenal glands.
+In this paper, we aimed to present a woman with a hormonally inactive right giant adrenal mass showing recent rapid growth, which was diagnosed to be a lymphangioma in an atypical localization in histopathological examination.
+The patient was operated with right adrenalectomy and total mass excision via laparoscopic lateral transperitoneal approach.

 Keywords: Adrenal masses, laparoscopic surgery, lymphangioma

-When deciding to proceed with surgery for surrenal masses, their size, hormonal activity, imaging signs suggestive of malignancy, and growth rate at serial examinations should be taken into account.
-There is no consensus for a size threshold beyond which a surgical intervention becomes necessary.
-While some authors have advocated that the surgical mass excision should be limited to masses larger than 6 cm based on the knowledge that masses smaller than 6 cm are associated with a negligible risk of malignancy, others have recommended surgery for masses larger than 3 cm, and still others for masses larger than 4 cm (1).
-Herein we present a woman with a nonfunctional giant right surrenal mass that turned out to be a lymphangioma, a tumor that is uncommonly considered in the differential diagnosis in this localization.
+When deciding to proceed with surgery for adrenal masses, their size, hormonal activity, imaging signs suggestive of malignancy, and growth rate at serial examinations should be taken into account.
+There is no consensus for a size threshold beyond which surgical intervention becomes necessary.
+While some authors have advocated that surgical mass excision should be limited to masses larger than 6 cm based on the knowledge that masses smaller than 6 cm are associated with a negligible risk of malignancy, some others have recommended surgery for masses larger than 3 cm and some others for masses larger than 4 cm (1).
+Herein, it was aimed to present a woman with a nonfunctional giant right adrenal mass that turned out to be a lymphangioma, a tumor that is uncommonly considered in the differential diagnosis in this localization.

-A 39-year-old woman had been followed up at an outside center for a right surrenal mass for 8 years.
-She presented to our urology department after the mass had grown rapidly and caused abdominal pain over the past 6 months.
-Her history was not notable for any disorder.
-On the physical examination, she had tenderness in her right lateral and right upper quadrants.
-Biochemical tests and hemogram parameters were in a normal range.
-A preoperative endocrinological evaluation including a 24-hour urine collection for vanylmandelic acid, epinephrine, metanephrine, norepinephrine, normetanephrine, dopamine; plasma renin and angiotensin levels; and 1 gr dexamethasone suppression test were all normal.
-An abdominal computed tomography (CT) revealed a well-bordered mass lesion 86x70 mm in size and millimetric calcifications in the right surrenal gland; the mass was primarily considered to be a surrenal cyst shifting surrounding structures.
-A magnetic resonance imaging (MRI) examination demonstrated a cystic lesion measuring 9x7 cm in the right surrenal gland, which appeared hypointense on the axial T1A and axial fat suppression T1A images and hyperintense on the axial fat suppression T2A images (Figure 1).
-A surgical intervention was scheduled based on the recent rapid growth, signs of compression, and patient’s desire to become pregnant.
-The patient underwent a laparoscopic lateral transperitoneal right surrenalectomy in which the mass and the right surrenal gland were excised.
-The patient had no problems during the postoperative period and was discharged 2 days later.
-Immunohistochemical examination showed CD31- and D2-40-positive cells on the wall of the multilocular cystic mass, and the lesion was identified as a lymphangioma (Figure 2).
-Informed consent was obtained from the patient who participated in this study.
+A 39-year-old female had been under follow-up at an outside center for a right adrenal mass for 8 years.
+She presented to our urology department after her mass had grown rapidly and caused abdominal pain over the last 6 months.
+Her past history was not notable for any disorder.
+On physical examination, she had tenderness in her right lateral and right upper quadrants.
+Biochemical tests and hemogram parameters were in normal range.
+A preoperative endocrinologial evaluation including a 24-hour urine collection for vanylmandelic acid, epinephrine, metanephrine, norepinephrine, normetanephrine, dopamine; plasma renin and angiotensin levels; and 1 gr dexamethasone suppression test were all normal.
+An abdominal computed tomography (CT) revealed a well-bordered mass lesion with a size of 86x70 mm and millimetric calcifications in the right adrenal gland; the mass was primarily considered to be a surrenal cyst shifting surrounding structures.
+Magnetic resonance imaging (MRI) examination demonstrated a cystic lesion measuring 9x7 cm in the right adrenal gland, which appeared hypointense on axial T1A and axial fat suppression T1A images and hyperintense on axial fat suppression T2A images (Figure 1a,b,c).
+A surgical intervention was scheduled on the basis of recent rapid growth, signs of compression, and patient’s desire to become pregnant.
+The patient underwent laparoscopic lateral transperitoneal right adrenalectomy in which the mass and the right adrenal gland were excised.
+The patient had no problem during the postoperative period and was discharged 2 days later.
+Immunohistochemical examination showed CD31-and D2-40-positive cells on the wall of the multilocular cystic mass, and the lesion was identified as a lymphangioma (Figure 2a,b).
+Informed consent was obtained from patient who participated in this case.

-Despite the general knowledge that surrenal mass lesions are typically benign and do not release any hormones, each mass should also be evaluated, and its differential diagnosis should be done for hypersecretory syndromes or tumor development (2).
-The management of hormonally inactive surrenal masses is primarily based on the lesion size.
+Despite the general knowledge that adrenal mass lesions are typically benign and do not release any hormones, each mass should also be evaluated and differential diagnosis should be done for hypersecretory syndromes or tumor development (2).
+The management of hormonally inactive adrenal masses is primarily based on lesion size.
 As inactive masses smaller than 3 cm are typically of benign character, their conservative follow-up is usually recommended.
-Inactive masses between 3 and 5 cm in size can be conservatively managed when they appear homogenous in radiological imaging studies.
+Inactive masses between 3-5 cm in size can be conservatively managed when they appear homogenous in radiological imaging studies.
 However, surgery should be considered whenever radiological studies indicate growth.
-Hormonally active masses should be surgically excised irrespectively of their size (3).
+Hormonally active masses should be surgically excised irrespective of their size (3).

-Following the introduction of laparoscopic surgery for surrenal adenomas, it has been rapidly incorporated into the clinical practice, and studies comparing laparoscopic and open surgeries have been published.
-Laparoscopic surgery has the main advantages of short hospital stay, reduced postoperative pain, rapid recovery, and a better cosmetic outlook.
-Since its first introduction, the laparoscopic approach has been the technique of choice for the treatment of benign functional and nonfunctional surrenal mass lesions (5).
-Recently, the indications of laparoscopic interventions have been extended to larger surrenal masses and surrenal metastatic lesions.
-Different laparoscopic techniques have been defined for the resection of surrrenal masses, including lateral transabdominal, lateral retroperitoneal, anterior transabdominal, and posterior retroperitoneal approaches.
-Among these, the lateral transperitoneal approach is widely used for surrenal mass lesions (6).
+Following the introduction of laparoscopic surgery for adrenal adenomas, it has been rapidly incorporated into clinical practice, and studies comparing laparoscopic and open surgeries have been published.
+Laparoscopic surgery has the main advantages of short hospital stay, reduced postoperative pain, rapid recovery, and better cosmetic outlook.
+Since its first introduction, laparoscopic approach has been the technique of choice for the treatment of benign functional and non-functional adrenal mass lesions (5).
+Recently, indications of laparoscopic interventions have been extended to larger adrenal masses and adrenal metastatic lesions.
+Different laparoscopic techniques have been defined for the resection of adrenal masses, including lateral transabdominal, lateral retroperitoneal, anterior transabdominal, and posterior retroperitoneal approaches.
+Among these, lateral transperitoneal approach is widely used for adrenal mass lesions (6).

-Adrenal cysts are rare, typically asymptomatic lesions that are usually detected postmortem.
-They are clinically important since they can be confused with malignant lesions.
-Symptomatic lesions manifest with the triad of pain, palpable mass, and inferior displacement of the kidney.
-These lesions have four major groups, which are the parasitic, endothelial, epithelial, and pseudocytsic types.
-Despite affecting every age from birth to old age, they are most commonly observed in middle-aged women (7).
+Adrenal cysts are rare, typically asymptomatic lesions that are usually detected postmortem, they are clinically important since they can be confused with malignant lesions.
+Symptomatic lesions manifest with the tirad of pain, palpable mass, and inferior displacement of the kidney.
+These lesions have 4 major groups, which are the parasitic, endothelial, epithelial and pseudocytsic types.
+Despite affecting every age from newborn to old age, they are most commonly observed in middle-aged women (7).

 Lymphangiomas are benign congenital malformations of lymphatic channels that primarily affect the neck and head regions.
-Approximately 50% of these lesions are diagnosed at the time of birth, and 90% during the first 2 years of life.
+Approximately 50% of these lesions are diagnosed at the time of birth and 90% during the first 2 years of life.
 They are quite rare in adulthood.
-Ninety-five percent of lymphangiomas are located in the neck and axillary region, while the rest develop in the mediastinum, mesentery, omentum, retroperitoneum, and bones.
-Their diagnosis is made by physical examination, anamnesis, and imaging studies (8).
+Ninety-five percent of lymphangiomas are located in the neck and axillary region while the rest develop in mediastinum, mesentery, omentum, retroperitoneum, and bones.
+Their diagnosis is made by physical examination, history taking and imaging studies (8).

-Despite having a benign character, cystic lymphangiomas may lead to the compression of adjacent organs and the obstruction, and they may also invade surrounding structures.
+Despite having a benign character, cystic lymphangiomas may lead to compression of adjacent organs and obstruction and they may also invade surrounding structures.
 No spontaneous regression is expected in adulthood lymphangiomas.
-A total surgical excision is necessary for their treatment.
-Incision, drainage, and repeat aspirations have been used as primary therapies, although recurrences and infections have proved to be ineffective (9, 10).
-As the mass lesion of our patient had recently grown rapidly and compressed the surrounding structures, surgical excision was decided despite the lack of any suspicion for a malignancy.
+Total surgical excision is necessary for their treatment.
+Incision, drainage and repeat aspirations have been used as primary therapies, although recurrences and infections have proved ineffective (9,10).
+As the mass lesion of our patient had recently grown rapidly and compressed surrounding structures, surgical excision was decided despite the lack of any suspicion for a malignancy.

-Albeit rare, lymphangiomas should be considered in the differential diagnosis of surrenal masses in adult patients.
-The definite diagnosis is made after the surgical removal by histological and immunohistochemical examinations.
-As they are located deeply in the retroperitoneal area, lateral transperitoneal laparoscopic surgery can be readily used for their treatment owing to its advantages such as a shorter hospital stay, early return to daily life, and superior cosmetic outcomes.
+Albeit rare, lymphangiomas should be considered in the differential diagnosis of adrenal masses in adult patients.
+Definite diagnosis is made after the surgical removal by histological and immunohistochemical examinations.
+As they are deeply located in the retroperitoneal area, lateral transperitoneal laparoscopic surgery can be readily used for their treatment owing to its advantages such as shorter hospital stay, early return to daily life and superior cosmetic outcomes.